 1. Overall Description:

 SA3 would like to thank SA3-LI for the LS on LI considerations for TR 33.757.

-Regarding the consideration for Key Issue #1, kindly please be aware that SA3 is still in study phase for this key issue, and for better understanding, SA3 would like to ask SA3-LI to clarify what the specific impacts the proxy related mechanisms may bring for the LI_T2/LI_T3 interfaces.
+Regarding Key Issue #1, please kindly be aware that this key issue is still in study phase and therefore LI requirements can be considered.
+SA3 would like to ask SA3-LI to clarify what the detailed issues and specific impacts the proxy related mechanisms may bring for the LI_T2/LI_T3 interfaces before we move on for further discussion on it.

+Regarding Key Issue #3, SA3 is aware of the requirements from LI, such as requirement R6.2-10 in TS 33.126 which requires that networks shall be able to support identification and interception of traffic by long-term identifiers including SUPI.
+The solutions that withhold the SUPI from the NPN can be discussed further on whether corresponding mechanism can be required while enabling compliance with LI obligations.

 2. Actions: